 For example, one factor we examine is knowledge & learning failure, where we identify any failure to utilize existing, critical, internal knowledge which leaves a firm in a disadvantaged or precarious market position, or any inability to learn from mistakes or innovate for the future; causing material value damage.
 The symptoms of an organization carrying this risk include a lack of an internal learning system, no common discipline of problem solving throughout the organization, or no explicit feedback loops.
 We might also see training inputs used as a proxy for learning value and a much higher probability of whistle-blowing activity and information leakage, as “employee voice” is not systemically integrated or is considered unimportant.

-If you would like to understand more about our approach please contact email@example.com .
+If you would like to understand more about our work with both the investment community and company boards & excos, please contact Stuart Woollard.